Navarasa (TV series): Inmai (Bhayaanaka – Fear)

 Waheeda (Parvathy Thiruvothu), a rich lady, living in an expensive, art-festooned home in Puducherry, has a visitor Farooq (Siddharth), who requests for her signature on some documents.
 Waheeda assumes that he works for her husband.
 He explains the calligraphy of her house very well.
 The tone of his conversation quickly becomes flirtatious, which interests Waheeda.
 As the conversation continues, Waheeda receives a call, from which she realizes that Farooq is not who he claims to be.
 She asks who he is, and as he responds the audience learns that a young Waheeda (Ammu Abhirami) originally worked as a servant for a rich elderly man named Maraikkayar (Sheimour Roosevelt), who was suffering from a brain tumor.
 He falls for Waheeda and she marries him, assuming that he will die soon, but he does not.
 His excitement over the relationship seems to have given him a new lease of life.
-In her desperation, Waheeda, on the advice of lover Anwar (Pavel Navageethan), turns to Hussein Hojja (Rajesh Balachandran) to summon a djinn to kill Maraikkayar.
+In her desperation, Waheeda, on the advice of lover Anwar (Pavel Navageethan), turns to Hussein Hojja (Rajesh Balachandiran) to summon a djinn to kill Maraikkayar.
 Despite being warned of the unforgivable consequences of lying to secure a djinn's services, Waheeda lies to Hojja that she was forcefully married off to Maraikkayar and was being tortured by him, so she wants him to die.